laacz/aoc-2022/readme.md

 ## Day 18

 After previous few days this was pure joy.
 For the first part I created map of all cubes, and then counted sides, subtracting adjoining ones.
 For the second part implemented simple BFS-based flood-fill.

+## Day 19

+This took some while to figure out.
+BFS might not be the fastest solution.
+Initially part 1 testcase took around a minute.
+After pruning branches which get first geode later than others, got it down to .12s.
+For the second part this didn't work well in terms of performance, so I added one more pruning step - check if maximum amount of bots per blueprint are not exceeded.